hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

    ````

 3. Have a CDN host static files since we don't want to use Gunicorn
-   for this.
-This demo uses Google Cloud storage, but you're free to
+   for serving these.
+This demo uses Google Cloud storage, but you're
-   use whatever you want.
+   free to use whatever you want.
 Just make sure `STATIC_URL` in
    `containers/app/mysite/settings.py` reflects where the files are.
    ````
    gsutil mb gs://demo-assets